As Americans, we have a right to free speech. But does that protection apply to the workplace?

 Limitations on Freedom of Speech at Work

-However, there are limits to what the government allows.
-The following employee workplace speech is not legally protected:
+There are limits to what the NLRA covers, however.
+Beyond work-related conversations, the following employee activity is not legally protected:

 - Sharing confidential company information or trade secrets